Written by Anna, Pack Leader

 Food and water additives have a number of benefits and are a good hassle-free, brushless option.
 PlaqueOff is an algae-based powder supplement that works within the body to actually make it difficult for plaque to stick to your pet’s teeth.
 It also helps to soften tough build-up and control bad breath.

 Other products can be added directly into your dog’s regular drinking water.
-Here at St PetersBARK, we carry the Zymox Oral Care Water Additive for $17.99, and we’ve gotten great feedback on this.
+Here at St PetersBARK, we carry the Zymox Oral Care Water Additive, and we’ve gotten great feedback on this.
 By adding a few drops of solution, the concentrated formula keeps your dog’s teeth clean by breaking down plaque and killing off the germs and bacteria that cause bad breath and contribute to gum disease.

 Similar to the food and water additives, oral sprays and gels can also be useful.
 Petzlife flavored gels and sprays are easy to use and feature natural ingredients like extracts and essential oils.
 They work with the saliva of your dog to break down plaque and tartar and saturate underneath the gum line to heal inflamed gum tissue and kill bacteria.